StephanGocht/VeriPB/README.rst

     u cnf [DIMACS style clause]

-Use reverse unit propagation to check if the constraint is implied, i.e. it assumes that the negation of the constraint and all other active constraints in the database and passes if this yields contradiction by unit propagation.
+Use reverse unit propagation to check if the constraint is implied, i.e. it assumes the negation of the constraint and all other (non deleted) constraints in the database and passes if this yields contradiction by unit propagation.

 If the constraint is implied it is added to the database.
 Otherwise,